alialib/alia/docs/docs/the-context.md

 The context is designed to be extended with externally defined objects to give applications additional capabilities.
-All of the examples in this documentation use an `html::context`, which is defined by alia/HTML (the HTML bindings for alia). `html::context` extends `alia::context` to add the ability to interact with the browser and control the contents of the web page.
+All of the examples in this documentation use an `html::context`, which is defined by alia/HTML (the HTML bindings for alia). `html::context` extends `alia::core_context` to add the ability to interact with the browser and control the contents of the web page.

 A context is essentially an unordered collection of objects.
 Context objects have compile-time tags (to identify them) and run-time data (so they can do